mandynero/adyen-secured-fields-sample-code/README.md

 ### Deploying this example to Heroku

-To give you a server example, we provide you with a deploy to heroku button.
+Use this shortcut to deploy to Heroku:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Adyen/adyen-secured-fields-sample-code)

-Alternatively, you could clone this repository and deploy it to your own PHP server
+Alternatively, clone this repository and deploy it to your own PHP server

 ## Documentation